-Arrondissement 18, Paris from Above
+Arrondissement 18, Montmartre and Paris hill

 To arrive at the attractions and landmarks of this area, you have to walk through tiny streets where there are lots of traditional boutiques and cafès.

 If you change district and go to La Chapelle, you can go to La Chapelle Market, one of the most famous in the city.

 Talking about the 18 arrondissement of Paris, I can’t forget to mention that it is the one where you can visit the Moulin Rouge, in Pigalle.
 Nowadays, you can go there to see the famous Moulin Rouge and also boutiques, bio shops, and ateliers.

 Arrondissement 18 is perfect if, just like me, you love to see the cities from above.
 When you go to the Sacré-Coeur church, you can see all the city from the hill where it is.
 It is in Montmartre.
 “Mont” stands for “hill” or “mount” in French!
 Montmartre is also known as the Paris hill!